 After Sarya became the Emerald Empress, the Legion of Super-Heroes was forced to confront the even greater menace of the Sun-Eater, which threatened the very existence of the galaxy.
 The Legion decided they had no choice but to recruit the galaxy's worst super-villains to help them in a common cause.
 The Emerald Empress was among the villains who briefly joined with the Legion to destroy the Sun-Eater.
 Afterwards, they decided to form their own team in direct opposition to the Legion, and so the Empress became a founding member of the infamous Fatal Five , along with Tharok, Persuader, Mano, and Validus.
 The Empress worked with the Five on many occasions, including several epic clashes with the Legion, but also continued her solo career in further attempts to dominate her home planet or any other she took a shine to.

-After the Zero Hour reboot, the Emerald Empress reappeared as Cera Kesh, a homely and overweight teen-aged girl who possessed a modest telekinetic ability to levitate objects with her mind.
+Following Sarya's death, the Emerald Empress reappeared as Cera Kesh, a homely and overweight teen-aged girl who possessed a modest telekinetic ability to levitate objects with her mind.
 She tried out for the Legion of Super-Heroes but her application was rejected.
 To add insult to injury, the Legionnaire Inferno (aka Sun Boy), whom she harbored a crush on, poked fun at her weight.
 Nursing a growing hatred for the Legion as a result, Cera stumbled across the Emerald Eye of Ekron through a twist of fate and bonded with it.
 Deciding to call herself the Emerald Empress, she turned to a life of crime and joined the Fatal Five of this continuity, leading to clashes with the Legion.
 She also used the Eye's power to transform herself from a dumpy teenager into a tall, statuesque, green-haired beauty very much like the original incarnation of the Empress.

 Meanwhile a longtime Legion foe, Leland McCauley, had discovered a duplicate Emerald Eye of Ekron.
 He presented it to his girlfriend, a young woman named Ingria Olav, with the idea that she would become the Emerald Empress.
 Ingria turned out to be a weak and unskilled wielder of her Eye, and when she was confronted by the Cera Kesh Empress, she lost her nerve and was killed by Cera's Eye.
 The Cera Kesh Empress, now the only Emerald Empress, then took possession of both Eyes.
 But whatever villainy she would accomplish with the power of two Emerald Eyes of Ekron was never revealed, since Legion continuity was eventually rebooted yet again.
+The existence of two Emerald Eyes would later be hinted again in the 52 miniseries.

 On a mission to the Scavenger's depot, the Legionnaire Shrinking Violet (Salu Digby) came upon the Emerald Eye of Ekron.
 The powerful artifact followed her to Earth and coaxed Violet into using its power, causing her to become more assertive and daring.
 When Kinetix resurfaced, she was on a hunt for the Emerald Eye, so Violet kept the Eye secret for fear of losing her greatest comfort.
 She began to use the Eye to give her teammates' their heart's desires as well as boost her own esteem, even getting herself elected Legion leader.
 Shortly into her term, the Emerald Eye gave Leviathan his heart's desire: to die in battle.
 Distraught by Gim's death, Violet embraced the Emerald Eye fully and became "Emerald Violet."
 She took possession of her teammates, but was defeated.
 She wished for time to be turned back but all this did was strand half the Legion in the 20th century.
 Vi and the Eye fled to space, where they were found by Mordru.
 He seduced Emerald Violet into becoming his bride to get control of the Emerald Eye.
 The Eye spurned the sorcerer, freeing Violet and attacking him alongside the Legionnaires.
 Violet ordered the Eye to flee and it did, leaving her free at last.